 In the end, their family is going to be their safety net.
 If they aren't permitted to feel natural feelings of annoyance and disappointment in one another, they won't learn how to test that net.
 My hope would be that they would learn to cope with those feelings within the safety of their own family and take that knowledge with them into life.

-Maybe, just maybe, it will teach my unaffected children how to evaluate each person they meet with a broader perspective and it could teach my affected child how to let comments and gestures from others roll off his back with a little more ease.
+Maybe, just maybe, it will teach my unaffected children how to evaluate each person they meet with a broader perspective and it could teach my affected child how to let comments and gestures from others roll off his back with a little more ease.2.
+"You need to figure it out on your own."

 How many times have I expected my other children to tie their own shoes, attempt their own homework, find their own rides, solve their own problems, because I was "busy" with their brother?
 Too many times to count.